Quantum energy inequalities in integrable models with several particle species and bound states: Preliminaries

 \subsection{Integrable models, form factors, and the stress-energy tensor}

-From the preceding data -- one-particle little space $(\mathcal{K},V,J,M)$ and S-function $S$ -- it is well-known how to construct an integrable model of quantum field theory (inverse scattering approach).
+From the preceding data---one-particle little space $(\mathcal{K},V,J,M)$ and S-function $S$---it is well-known how to construct an integrable model of quantum field theory (inverse scattering approach).
 This can be done at the level of $n$-point functions of local fields \cite{Smi92,BFK08} or more rigorously in an operator algebraic setting, at least provided that $S$ is regular, analytic in the physical strip, and satisfies an intertwining property \cite{AL17}.
 We give a brief overview of the construction here, focussing only on aspects that will be relevant in the following.
+A detailed account can be found in \cite{Man23}.

 The interacting state space $\mathcal{H}$, on which our local operators will act, is an $S$-symmetrized Fock space generated by $S$-twisted creators $z^\dagger$ and annihilators $z$ known as \emph{ZF operators} \cite{LM95,LS14}.
 They are defined as operator-valued distributions $h \mapsto z^\sharp(h)$, $h\in \mathcal{H}_1=L^2(\mathbb{R},\mathcal{K})$ with $z(h) := (z^\dagger(h))^\dagger$ and